Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Corbin Carroll (.410 on-base percentage in past 10 games, 53 points above season-long percentage), take on starter Hunter Greene and the Cincinnati Reds at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.450 on-base percentage in past 10 games, 90 points above season-long percentage), take on starter Fernando Cruz and the Cincinnati Reds at Chase Field, Saturday at 8:10 PM ET.

-He racked up two hits (going 2-for-4 with a home run and two RBI) in his last game against the Reds.
+He had a hitless showing in his previous game (0-for-2) against the Reds.

 Corbin Carroll Game Info & Props vs. the Reds